- FCI’s International Breeding Rules and Strategies

 - Breeding regulation

-We use dog databases like DogWeb and ZooEasy to thoroughly investigate the studs and their offsprings for planned breeding combinations.
-We strive to avoid doubling of disease genes and high levels of inbreeding as far as possible.
-Our primary goal is to keep all combinations below the average for inbreeding in the breed, both in order to avoid contributing to an increase in inbreeding for the breed in total, and to reduce the likelihood of recessively inherited diseases.
+I use dog databases like DogWeb and ZooEasy to thoroughly investigate the studs and their offsprings for planned breeding combinations.
+I strive to avoid doubling of disease genes and high levels of inbreeding as far as possible.
+My primary goal is to keep all combinations below the average for inbreeding in the breed, both in order to avoid contributing to an increase in inbreeding for the breed in total, and to reduce the likelihood of recessively inherited diseases.
 Planned matings are always reviewed and approved by the NVSW and/or SvSK breeding committee before they are implemented.

 Diseases that occur in the breed to varying degrees are: